Skip to main content

 Is Couples Therapy Available on the NHS in Oxfordshire?

-Unfortunately, no. Oxfordshire’s NHS talking therapies (IAPT) programme doesn’t currently include couples or relationship therapy as a core service.
-While some exceptions exist - such as referrals through perinatal services - the vast majority of couples will need to seek private options.
+Unfortunately, no. Oxfordshire's NHS talking therapies (IAPT) programme does not currently include couples or relationship therapy as a core service.
+While some exceptions exist, such as referrals through perinatal services, the vast majority of couples will need to seek private options.

 Local Private Therapy Options

 Oxford has a large pool of private couples therapists.
 Some work from clinics in Summertown, Jericho, Headington, or Cowley; others offer remote sessions via Zoom or phone.
-Whether you're looking for couples counselling in central Oxford or relationship therapy near Botley, you’ll find a growing number of professionals catering to local needs.
+Whether you are looking for couples counselling in central Oxford or relationship therapy near Botley, you will find a growing number of professionals catering to local needs.

-Expect to pay between £80 and £140 per session depending on the therapist’s experience, location, and format (online vs in-person).
-Not all therapists clearly publish their rates upfront—so transparency can be a problem.
-Couples therapy is a highly skilled practice that requires extra training and qualifications on the part of the therapist, and therefore it’s typically more expensive that therapy for individuals.
+Most couples therapists charge between £80 and £100 per session.
+Specialists or those with extensive experience may charge more.
+Not all therapists clearly publish their rates upfront, so transparency can be a problem.
+Couples therapy is a highly skilled practice that requires extra training and qualifications on the part of the therapist, and therefore it is typically more expensive than therapy for individuals.

 Is Online Couples Therapy Just as Good?

 Yes, in most cases.
-A 2023 UK-based study found no meaningful difference in relationship outcomes between in-person and online therapy, as long as you’re working with a qualified therapist.
+A 2023 UK-based study found no meaningful difference in relationship outcomes between in-person and online therapy, as long as you are working with a qualified therapist.

 Online therapy has its benefits: